ibm-cloud-docs/containers/storage-block-vpc.md

 ### Creating your own storage class
 {: #vpc-customize-storage-class}

 Create your own customized storage class with the preferred settings for your {{site.data.keyword.block_storage_is_short}} instance.
+By using the SDP profile, you can specify the capacity, and the maximum throughput limit.
 {: shortdesc}

 SSD defined performance profiles (SDP) are available in Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, D.C.
 Snapshot creation for SSD defined performance profiles is available in Dallas, Frankfurt, Tokyo, and Washington, D.C.